February 15, 2016|

 Hey, haven’t we discussed this before?
 This is a ClearCompany lookback article, where we build off learnings from years and trends past.
 Sometimes we’ll discover that our talent acquisition trends were right on the money; other times we may see that our musings around talent management and workforce predictions were a little off.
 Either way from recruiting statistics to management research, here’s a lookback at some of our greatest content.

-Today we tackle how to create better engagement with your employees by using goals in your organization.
+Today we tackle how to create better workplace engagement with your employees by using goals in your organization.

 Here’s a fact you probably wish wasn’t true: your employees aren’t as motivated as you think or even hope they are.
 It’s statistically likely a large portion of your workforce is mentally checked out.
-Gallup released data showing that engagement has risen since 2014, but in 2015 we are still at a stagnant 32%.
+Gallup released survey data showing that employee engagement has risen since 2014, but in 2015 we are still at a stagnant 32%.
 As we round the bend to 2016, chances are the situation is not much better.
 Think you don’t have this issue with your workforce?

 Right now, your best employees might be daydreaming about leaving your office for greener pastures.
 In fact, a study on candidate behavior from CareerBuilder found that 3 in 4 full-time employed workers are open to or actively looking for new job opportunities.
 Look around the room, you may be surrounded by passive job seekers at this VERY MOMENT.